ershwetabansal/ea-bank/README.md

+## Purpose :
-Purpose : A bank account application using Angular.js A simple bank account application that allows the fictitious ‘EA Bank’ to create customers, who can have a balance in a given currency.
+A bank account application using Angular.js.
+A simple bank account application that allows the fictitious ‘EA Bank’ to create customers, who can have a balance in a given currency.
 Customer can also use the system to add and remove amounts to and from their account.
 Once a deposit or withdrawal takes place, it should be listed along with the date and time the transaction took place.

-Used Technology
+## Used Technology :

-1) Angular.js for client side code
+* Angular.js for client side code
-2) node.js to start server
+* node.js for server side
-3) Jasmine to test the service
-4) Karma to run test cases

-$ bower install
-$ npm install
-$ karma start to test the services

-To run application
+* Jasmine and Karma for testing

+## Installation steps :
-Run $ npm install
+* npm install
-Run $ node server/index.js
+* node server/index.js
-Open http://localhost:3000/bank in your browser.
+* Open http://localhost:3000/bank in your browser.

-Alternatively check plunker http://plnkr.co/edit/3oZYct?p=preview or http://run.plnkr.co/plunks/3oZYct/
+* Alternatively check plunker http://plnkr.co/edit/3oZYct?p=preview or http://run.plnkr.co/plunks/3oZYct/

 Instructions -
 1) With Manager login, customers can be added and accounts can be opened.